Opatija

 By Car

-Easily reached from Rijeka (30 minutes), Zagreb (2 hours), and nearby Istria.
+Easily reached from Rijeka (30 minutes), Zagreb (about 2 hours) and nearby Istria.

 By Train